Typical Behaviour; Difficult Behaviour; Dog Walking Practical; Animal Control Behaviour

 Kim has been involved in the animal care field for over 15 years in a variety of roles from direct animal care, education, emergency response and bylaw enforcement.
 Currently the Manager of Bylaw, Business Operations for the City of Surrey Kim’s focus is on elevating the community’s knowledge and expectations for animal services.
 Kim has been employed by both humane agencies and municipalities and brings a broad perspective of the field to the table.
 In her spare time Kim has been the regional representative of Australian Shepherd Rescue for a decade and enjoys playing dogsports and enjoying the outdoors with her family.

-Sarah is currently the Manager of the Corporation of Delta’s Animal Shelter, and has over 20 years of experience in the field of animal care.
-That experience includes her work at the Vancouver Animal Emergency Clinic (VAEC), where she assisted with the creation of the Lower Mainland’s first commercial animal blood bank, Vancouver Animal Blood Services.
-Her work at the VAEC involved ensuring the practice offered excellence in customer service and care for the public’s pets that were faced with a medical emergency.
-As the Manager of the Delta Community Animal Shelter she is not only responsible for the operations of the facility, but also the enforcement of Delta’s bylaws that related to the care of animals in the community.
+Sarah is currently working for the BC SPCA as their Regional Manager for the Lower Mainland and Fraser Valley.
+With over 20 years of experience in the field of animal care, Sarah oversees ten animal care facilities from Chilliwack to Squamish and Sechelt.
+All shelters provide services for their municipality, and some with full Animal Control contracts.
+Previous to her current role, Sarah was a Manager of the Corporation of Delta’s Animal Shelter for 10 years.
+As the Manager of the Delta Community Animal Shelter she was not only responsible for the operations of the facility, but also the enforcement of Delta’s bylaws that related to the care of animals in the community.
 That involves the updating of bylaws to enhance public safety and animal welfare, community engagement and education through events and social media, facilitating resolutions for animal control issues and presenting reports to municipal council.
-Sarah is proud of the new state of the art animal facility she helped design that has transformed what once was referred to as “the city pound” into an active community center for animal enthusiasts in Delta!
+Sarah’s goal is to improve welfare for animals by increasing the engagement guardians have with their animals.
+She believes this will result in safer and healthier communities.

 Animal Control Training Program, Professional Dog Walker Program